tagspaces/documentation/docs/web-clipper.md

 The `Take Screenshot` button saves a screenshot of the visible area of the webpage as a PNG file.

+### Save a Full-Page Screenshot

+The `Full-Page Screenshot` button captures the **entire page** — including content below the fold — and saves it as a single tall PNG file.
+Useful when you want to archive the visual design of a page in full, not just whatever happened to be on screen.

+The clipper produces this by scrolling the page in viewport-sized steps, capturing each section, and stitching the images together.
+To avoid duplicated header bars, navigation menus, and cookie banners in the result, **fixed and sticky elements are hidden after the first capture** and restored when the run finishes.
+Long pages can take several seconds because the browser limits how often a tab can be captured (no more than two captures per second), so the clipper paces itself accordingly.

+The resulting file is auto-tagged with `screenshot` and the page's domain, the same way the regular screenshot is.

 ### Save Bookmark

 The `Create Bookmark` button creates a URL file containing the current webpage's URL, useful for saving only the link rather than the entire page.